 Make it a game.
 Everything can be turned into a game!
 Movement helps keep things from being boring too.
 Every time they go down the slide they recite their Bible verse when they jump up.
 Every time they make a basket (use a laundry basket and any toy), they answer a question.
 Play catch, make a circle and have everyone take turns saying the same catechism answer you're working on when they have the ball.
 Go fast and the answers will be flying!

 Have a reward.
 This is pretty obvious but I couldn't leave it off the list.
 Make the reward be especially fitting to their accomplishment.
 Or have it be something that will be a good motivator - like being able to use glitter, glue, and other random craft supplies to do a craft (don't get me started on glitter! #girlmom).
+I think one of the best rewards if you have multiple kids is time alone with mom or dad out of the house.
+Then you have an easy and automatic opportunity to have a deeper conversation about whatever it is they accomplished.

 (And last but probably my favorite trick) - Have them record themselves saying something they’ve memorized.
 Super easy.
 Just grab your phone and record them (if it's more "special" you could also allow them to record themselves in selfie mode) either reciting a verse or answering catechism questions.
 As an added bonus, they will want to watch it again (and again) so they (and their siblings) will watch themselves repeating the question back!